bontchev/dexid/README.md

-# dexid
-DEXID - a classes.dex dumper and identifier
+#DEXID - a classes.dex dumper and identifier

 ##Introduction